envygeeks/jekyll-assets/README.md

 Jekyll plugin, that adds Rails-alike assets pipeline, that means that:

-- It allows you to write these assets in other languages such as CoffeeScript, Sass, Less and ERB.
+- It allows you to write javascript/css assets in other languages such as CoffeeScript, Sass, Less and ERB.
 - It allows you to specify dependencies between your assets and automatically concatenates them.
 - It allows you to minify/compress your JavaScript and CSS assets using